ryboe/q/README.md

 ![imgur link](http://i.imgur.com/hUgIKyA.png)

-If you're still not sure why you should care, Ping does a way better job of explaining this in his lightning talk from PyCon 2013.
+If you're still not sure why you should care, Ping does a way better job of explaining this in his awesome lightning talk from PyCon 2013.
 Most of what he says applies to Go.

 [![still from ping's lightning talk](http://i.imgur.com/5nFiac6.jpg)](https://youtu.be/OL3De8BAhME?t=25m14s)